-It was an amazing workshop and not only was the information excellent, the editor gave the first page of the attendees’ manuscripts a critique!
+It was an amazing workshop, and not only was the information excellent, but the editor gave the first page of the attendees’ manuscripts a critique!

-I try to keep up with the children’s book industry, but online you get this opinion and that opinion and the other opinion.
+I try to keep up with the children’s book industry, but online, you get this opinion, that opinion, and the other opinion.

-There’s quite a difference hearing it directly from someone in the trenches.
+There’s quite a difference in hearing it directly from someone in the trenches.

 Okay, so let me get to it.
 I took lots and lots of notes.